Blorum/blorum-docs/docs/English/redis.md

 ### Rate Limits

-Blorum used an algorithm called "Token Bucket" to do traffic controls, the only difference is that key were based on UID/IP instead of tokens
+Blorum used an algorithm called "Token Bucket" to do traffic controls, the only difference is that keys were based on UID/IP instead of tokens